What Does Underfloor Heating Cost In 2023? | Checkatrade

 There are two types of underfloor heating available: water and electric.

-The option most suitable for your needs will vary on several factors, such as how old your property is and how much of a budget you have for the installation.
+The option most suitable for your needs will vary depending on several factors.
+For example, how old your property is and how much budget you have for the installation.

 underfloor heating electrical